e-fever/qmljsify/README.md

 2. setTimeout is not wrapped.

----3.
-It can't handle a library with only a single function yet. (e.g left-pad)---
+3. It may not works for some npm package.

-4. It may not works for some npm package.
+Remarks: NPM library with only a single function is supported noe (e.g left-pad)

 TroubleShooting
 ===============